 Ash Rama, Global Head of Training at Trustpilot

-Collecting reviews is an easy way to create fresh content every day, improve your SEO, and build a reputation using your customers’ authentic voice.
-These reviews also power Rich Snippet Stars, which show up in organic search traffic, displaying the overall rating of a company.
+Collecting reviews is an easy way to create fresh content every day, improve your on and off-page SEO, and build a reputation using your customers’ authentic voice.

 Reviews can also optimise your PPC campaigns by powering Google Seller Ratings (GSR).